Tuesday, July 14, 2009

 Friday, July 03, 2009

-Sex and Terror
+Sex and Shadows

 When I say pit, I'm thinking of a peach's.
 As in James and the Giant, as in: the night has many things for a girl to imagine.
-The way the flesh of the peach can never be extricated, but clings- the fingers follow the juice.
+The way the flesh of the peach can never be extricated, but clings— the fingers follow the juice.
 The tongue proceeds along the groove.
-Dark peach: become a night cavern- an ocean's inside us- a balloon for traveling over.
+Dark peach: become a night cavern— an ocean's inside us a balloon for traveling over.
 When I said galleons of strong arms without heads, I meant natives, ancient.
 I meant it takes me a long time to get past the hands of men; I can barely get to their elbows.
 How a twin bed can become an anchor.
 How a balloon floating up the stairwell can become a person.
 Across the sea of the hallway then, I floated.
 I hung to the flourescent fixtures in the bathroom, I saw a decapitated head on the toilet.
 I'll do anything to keep from going in there.
 I only find the magazines under the mattress, the Vaseline in the headboard cabinet.
 A thought so hot you can't touch it.
 A pit.
 A broken jaw.
 A fever.

 Here is a box of fish marked tragedy.